-Emotion regulation refers to the ability to either increase or decrease our emotional experiences.
-In social cognitive affective research, most effort has been devoted to the investigation of the neural basis of emotion down-regulation to better understand which emotion regulation strategies may work best to achieve this goal.
+Emotion regulation refers to the ability to either increase or decrease our subjective emotional experiences.
+In social cognitive affective neuroscience research, most effort has been devoted to the investigation of the neural basis of emotion down-regulation to better understand which emotion regulation strategies may work best to achieve this goal.

 Re-Appraisal vs Suppression of Social vs Nonsocial & Positive vs Negative Emotions